 Blueprint is a flexible framework designed to support both Schools and Services in developing a 5 year sustainability action plan and vision.
 The plans are shaped in consultation with the Sustainability Service and aligned with the University’s sustainability commitments including the Climate Plan.

 The Residential Service Blueprint review in April evidenced the dynamic way in which they embrace sustainability across all their operations.
-Some of their achievements included:
+Led by Staff Sustainability Architect Mike Leonard, some of their achievements included:

 - Use of Student Sustainability Architects to shape their Sustainable Living Guide, coordinate charitable donations, develop student engagement opportunities and biodiversity projects.